chrisWolter/gopro_rename/README.md

 ~~3: Dont rename a second time if the tool jsut run once over your files~~

+4: Add a Progress Bar so see the status of the file renaming

-4: start Programm directly via command line with a keyword
+5: start Programm directly via command line with a keyword

-5: Undo Renaming
+6: Undo Renaming

 ## License